e-erfani/Prepare_Forcing_Files/README.md

 #
 ## Description:
-This code creates a forcing file that is used by a Lagrangian LES (SAM) as initial and boundary conditions.
+This code creates a forcing file (as initial and boundary conditions) that is used by a Lagrangian Large Eddy Simulation (LES), called SAM-UW.

 Inputs:
-- Netcdf files from the Trajectory package (also available on Github).
+- NetCDF files from the Trajectory package (also available on Github).
+- An default NetCDF forcing file (also available on Github).